NorbertLoh/Bits-Bytes/README.md

 To maintain transparency and accountability, we log all interactions with the RAG pipeline.
 This includes:
 * User queries (timestamp, feature, feature description, answer)

-Since the log cannot be tampered by users, it provides an audit trail for all interactions, which is crucial for compliance and review purposes.
+Since the log cannot be tampered with by users, it provides an audit trail for all interactions, which is crucial for compliance and review purposes.

 ### Single and Batch Processing
-The RAG pipeline supports both single question answering and batch processing of multiple queries.
+The RAG pipeline supports both single-question answering and batch processing of multiple queries.
 This flexibility allows users to efficiently handle large volumes of questions, making it suitable for various applications.

-Users would also be able to verify single features without have to upload a CSV file.
+Users would also be able to verify single features without having to upload a CSV file.

 ### Memory Integration
 By allowing users to provide additional context or memory, the RAG pipeline can generate more informed and relevant answers.